 The Founding Fathers worked hard to come up with a Constitution that could stand the test of time.
 They had both the foresight and humility to know that with changing times there would be a need to change the charter for the US government.
+Beyond that, the Declaration of Independence had asserted the People possessed a Right of Revolution.
+Including the amendment process provided a method to exercise that right without the resort to arms.

 US Constitution Article V, the Amendment Process